-Our GAN architecture is shown in Figure \ref{fig:GAN_Architecture}.
-We utilize the following guidelines recommended by the DCGAN architecture: \begin{itemize} \item Removal of fully connected hidden layers on top of convolutional features. \item Using strided convolutions for downsampling in the discriminator and fractional-strided convolutions for upsampling in the generator instead of pooling and scaling, respectively. \item Applying LeakyReLU activation in all the layers of the discriminator and ReLU in all the layers of the generator except the last layer. \item Use of TanH activation function in the last layer of the generator. \end{itemize} Additionally, we integrate self-attention modules, proposed as part of SAGAN \cite{SAGAN2018} in both the generator and the discriminator to enable long-range dependencies.
-We use spectral normalization in the discriminator and spectral normalization along with batch normalization in the generator as suggested by SAGAN in order to improve training stability.
-The PhenoCam RGB image is of size $960 \times 1296$.
-Due to the limited computational resources and longer training time, the length and width of the PhenoCam images and ROI image are reduced to half of their original size using bilinear interpolation and synthetic images of dimension $480 \times 648$ are generated by our GAN architecture.
-After reducing the size, we validate that the calculated GCC of the resized PhenoCam images using Equation (\ref{eq:1}) based on the ROI ``DB\_1000" is same as that of the original-sized images provided by the PhenoCam website.
-Therefore, the computation of the greenness as well as the prediction of the redness index are not affected due to the resizing of our generated images.
+Our GAN architecture is illustrated in Figure \ref{fig:GAN_Architecture}.
+We utilize the following guidelines recommended by the DCGAN architecture: \begin{itemize} \item Removing fully connected hidden layers on top of convolutional features. \item Employing strided convolutions for downsampling in the discriminator and fractional-strided convolutions for upsampling in the generator, instead of pooling and scaling, respectively. \item Applying LeakyReLU activation in all layers of the discriminator and ReLU activation in all layers of the generator, except for the last layer. \item Using the TanH activation function in the last layer of the generator. \end{itemize} In addition, we integrate self-attention modules, as proposed in SAGAN \cite{SAGAN2018}, into both the generator and the discriminator to model long-range dependencies.
+Along with batch normalization, we use spectral normalization in both the generator and discriminator to improve training stability, as suggested by SAGAN.
+The PhenoCam RGB images are originally of size $960\times1296$.
+To address limited computational resources and reduce training time, we resize both the PhenoCam images and ROI image to half their original dimensions using bilinear interpolation, resulting in synthetic images of size $480\times648$ generated by our GAN model.
+After resizing, we validate that the GCC values calculated for the resized PhenoCam images using Equation (\ref{eq:1}), based on the ``DB\_1000'' ROI, remain consistent with those of the original-sized images provided by the PhenoCam website.
+This validation confirms that the computation of greenness and the prediction of redness index are unaffected by the resizing of the generated images.